Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 3. Is an updated version compatible with the previous version?  ​(release notes should indicate any breaking changes)
 4. Is the code quality (esp. maintainability) of the library acceptable (>3.0 stars)?
 5. How mature is the version?​ (e.g. an x.0 version tends to be a bit more immature).
 Are there still -relevant- open issues?
 Use a stable version unless there is a real reason not to do so.
 An example might be that a Release Candidate fixes a vulnerability, and you do not want to wait for the stable version to come out.
+6. Is the library actively maintained (also discussed [here](https://docs.sigrid-says.com/reference/quality-model-documents/open-source-health#activity) ) in the Guidance for Producers), preferably by multiple developers?
-6. Are there enough users of the library? (check for example the number of downloads, or amount of GitHub stars).
+7. Are there enough users of the library? (check for example the number of downloads, or amount of GitHub stars).

+---

 <!-- - compatibility breaks
   - Compatibility breaks can be caused by the framework/library no longer supporting the technologies used in the system.​